ibm-cloud-docs/watsonxdata/quick_start.md

 In the **Configure catalog** page, complete the following steps:

 1. Select the table format for managing your data.
-Apache Hive and Apache Iceberg catalogs are selected by default.
+Apache Hive and Apache Iceberg catalogs are available.

 To enable [Query monitoring]({{site.data.keyword.ref-qhmm-link}}){: external} feature, you must select Apache Hive catalog.
 {: attention}